 Eureka Ministry helps male ex-offenders thrive in the community through a male mentorship program.
 Contact Harold Smith at 336-761-8407 or email@example.com.

-Download the below resource guide that aims to connect individuals and families to support services that provides sound financial advice for the formerly incarcerated.
-Ex-offenders face a unique set of issues all at once, from finding a job, a safe place to live and managing their income.
+Download the resource guide below that aims to connect individuals and families to support services that provides sound financial advice for the formerly incarcerated.
+Ex-offenders face a unique set of issues all at once, from finding a job and a safe place to live to managing their income.
 This organization guides a person through goals for success.

 Informative article for the many adjustments for released individuals seaking housing.